The Worst Rock in the World?Maybe. I'm sure there are plenty of candidates and personal "favorites."

 Breccia can be igneous, sedimentary, tectonic, hydrothermal, or even impact-related (think meteorites) in origin.
 The breccia I have encountered in Wyoming is volcanic in origin, a hardened ash.

-Breccia is abundant in the Southern Absarokas of Wyoming, and this album collects many breccia images from that range, though I have found a few from other areas and attached them.
+Breccia is abundant in the Southern Absarokas of Wyoming, and this page's gallery collects many breccia images from that range, though I have found a few from other areas and attached them.
 However, please feel free to add any breccia pictures you have from other mountain ranges, as Northwestern Wyoming is hardly the only place breccia is found.